apache/nuttx/configs/README.txt

   Atmel website.
 STATUS: This port is functional but very basic.
 There are configurations for NSH and the OS test.

+configs/axoloti
+  Support for the Axoloti synthesizer board based on the STMicro STM32F427IGH6 MCU.
+See: http://www.axoloti.com/

 configs/b-l072z-lrwan1
   STMicro STM32L0 Discovery kit with LoRa/SigFox based on STM32L072CZ MCU.